Springe direkt zu Inhalt

 Comparisons with German universities and the political developments in this country lay close at hand.
 Mattias Kumm warns that the higher education legislation in certain German states opens the door to political influence.
 “In some German states, the local state government can intervene in university affairs, for example, with the hiring process for professors,” he says.

-Indeed, the Berlin Higher Education Act Political leaves room for this type of political sway.
-“We are therefore in discussions with the Berlin Senate about modernizing the laws governing professorial appointments in Berlin,” says Tanja Börzel.
-“Generally speaking, we benefit from a basic trust in science in Germany, among both politicians and the general public.”
+Indeed, the Berlin Higher Education Act leaves room for this type of political sway.
+“We are therefore in discussions with the Berlin Senate about modernizing the laws governing professorial appointments in Berlin,” says Tanja Börzel.“In general, there is a fundamental trust in science in Germany, equally shared by politicians and the wider public, which works to our advantage.”

 Strengthening Science Communication